2015 Priya Pillai offloading: Background

 but no reason was given to her for this act.

 Pillai wrote twice to the Secretary, Ministry of Home Affairs wishing to know the legal basis for the offloading, but received no reply.
 She then took the matter to Delhi High Court, with her lawyer Indira Jaising arguing that there had been a "simultaneous violation of the right to free speech, right to freedom of association and personal liberty of movement."

 In an Intelligence Bureau report addressed to the Prime Minister's Office from June 2014, Greenpeace's activities were claimed to be causing negative impact on the country's economic development.

 In September 2014, a British greenpeace activist was deported from India despite having a valid visa.
+The MEA states that having a valid visa does not guarantee entry or permission to stay in the country.
+This policy is on par with the current international policy and that of every recognised country in the world.

 The Government's Justification

 The Ministry of Home Affairs was given a week to respond, but sought several extensions.
 Eventually, the Ministry filed an affidavit stating that the action was based on a look-out circular issued the day before her flight, at the request of the Intelligence Bureau.

 The reason given was that Pillai "would project the image of Indian Government 'negatively' at the international level."

 The government claimed that "in-person testimony of local activists" dealing with sensitive subjects such as "religious freedom, tribal people, indigenous people, violence against women, human trafficking and dalit rights" damaged the country's reputation.

 This was particularly problematic since India was at least two decades behind the west in the energy sector.
 A "negative image" of India would "whittle down foreign direct investments”, and it was claimed that she was involved in "anti-national activities".

 At the same time, since the LOC is a "secret" document, it could not be shown to her.

 At one point, the Assistant Attorney General Sanjay Jain told the court: